-History Behind Proposed Bill for Georgia Sports Betting
+History Behind Proposed Sports Betting Bill

 This page covers the history of Georgia sports betting and provides some predictions for the future of sports betting in GA.

 The states in the deep south have been behind the northern portion of the country when it comes to the legalization of sports betting.
-States were given the option of enacting sports betting within their individual borders in 2018.
+States were given the option of enacting sports betting within their borders in 2018.
 The possibilities were endless for the states, and many legislatures took this opportunity because of the revenue that sports betting produces.

-Prior to 2018, sports betting wasn’t allowed in most areas of the United States.
+Before 2018, sports betting wasn’t allowed in most areas of the United States.
 This was due to the Professional and Amateur Sports Protection Act that was passed in 1992.
 It’s no secret that there’s a big market for sports betting in the United States.
 Some southern states are coming around to the idea of sports betting, and Georgia is included in that group.

 Georgia is a swing state, so the proportion of Republicans and Democrats is changing every term.
 This makes it difficult to pass conflicting legislation with ease.
 Back in the fall of 2019, the state government began a serious discussion of what sports betting could financially do for the state.
-There was still opposition towards sports betting, but money was a factor that brought representatives from both parties to the table to discuss an implementation plan.
+There was still opposition to sports betting, but money was a factor that brought representatives from both parties to the table to discuss an implementation plan.

-What Sports Betting Bill in Georgia Says
+Sports Betting Bill Attempt in GA

 Senator Burt Jones has been the mastermind behind Georgia’s sports betting legislation.
 His thoughts are encompassed under House Bill 93 which discusses sports betting and traffic tickets.
 The bill includes both mobile wagering and retail sportsbooks within the state.
 If a sportsbook company wants to enter the state, they must file a $50,000 application fee.
-If a company is approved, they must pay an annual fee of $900,000.
+If a company is approved, it must pay an annual fee of $900,000.

 In addition to the $900,000, sportsbooks will still have to pay a hefty 20% tax on their total gaming revenue.
 These are extremely strict regulations relative to other states where sports betting is legal in the country.

 With all these mandatory payments for sportsbooks, Georgia is expecting to make a massive profit.
 The main fund that Georgia will delegate sports betting tax revenue towards is the HOPE Scholarship Fund and pre-kindergarten programs.
-The HOPE Scholarship Fund gives college scholarships to eligible high school seniors that want to go to state institutions.
-This is a great program in the state of Georgia, but it will have to be cut in the future because of the deficit caused from the COVID pandemic.
+The HOPE Scholarship Fund gives college scholarships to eligible high school seniors who want to go to state institutions.
+This is a great program in the state of Georgia, but it will have to be cut in the future because of the deficit caused by the COVID pandemic.

 The state doesn’t want to remove this program.
 Therefore, HB 93 has garnered momentum, so legislators don’t have to make the difficult choice of cutting educational opportunities.